fbpx

 Q: What happens to these workflows if we switch away from Karbon?

 The integrations built on Karbon’s API are firm assets, not Karbon’s.
 The logic, the SharePoint structures, and the automation rules live in your environment.
-They would need to be rebuilt for a different platform — which is worth factoring into any platform evaluation.
+They would need to be rebuilt for a different platform, which should be factored into any platform evaluation.

 Leave a Reply